serokell/nixcon2020-talk/talk.md

 ------------------------

 ::: notes
-Now that we know how to build flakes and examine their dependencies, let's replace GNU Hello from nixpkgs with our own, simple implementation.
+Now that we know how to describe various outputs for flakes, let's replace GNU Hello from nixpkgs with our own, simple implementation.
 :::